-NOTE: This is an updated version of an article I originally published nearly two years ago.
-A newsletter reader sent an email today in which he questioned the life expectancy of digital files versus paper.
+NOTE: This is an updated version of an article I originally published several years ago.
+A newsletter reader recently questioned the life expectancy of digital files versus paper.
 I referred him to my earlier article but noticed that it was a bit out of date.
 I have now rewritten part of the original article and am republishing it today.

 I often write about digital products for use in genealogy.
-Here is a comment I hear and read all the time, including a comment this morning from a newsletter reader: "I am going to keep my files on paper to make sure they last for many years, longer than digital files."
+Here is a comment I hear and read all the time: “I am going to keep my files on paper to make sure they last for many years, longer than digital files.”

 Wrong!
 Properly maintained, digital files will always last much, much longer than paper or microfilm.
 Let’s focus on the phrase, “properly maintained.”

 Documents printed on paper will last 25 to 100 years, sometimes more, depending upon the type of paper used, the ink that is used, the binding, storage conditions, and so forth.
 Ink fades, toner fades even more quickly, and the stuff that substitutes for real ink in inkjet printers fades the fastest of all.
 Paper darkens.
 Exposure to light, humidity, and variable temperatures only hastens the degradation of the printed words and images.
 Anything you create today on paper probably will last your lifetime if properly cared for.
 However, it probably will not be readable by your great-great-grandchildren.

 Anything published on microfilm will last 200 or 300 years, if stored in optimum climate-controlled conditions and if the microfilm is never used.
 (Microfilm is fragile and scratches easily with use.)